Nicolai Friis

 Nicolai Friis (1815–1888) was a Norwegian politician.

 Growing up in a family of thirteen, he was the son of priest Søren Hjelm Friis and brother of professor Jens Andreas Friis and geologist Jacob Pavels Friis.

-Nicolai Friis was chaplain in Førde in 1840, and served as mayor of the municipality for a period of ten years.
+Nicolai Friis was chaplain in Førde Municipality in 1840, and served as mayor of the municipality for a period of ten years.
 In 1853 he founded the local library with a fund grant from the state.
 He served as a deputy representative to the Norwegian Parliament in 1854, and later during the term 1862–1863, representing Buskerud whereto he had moved.
-Died at Eidsvoll in 1888.
+Died in Eidsvoll Municipality in 1888.